nashape/docs/rebuild.md

 ### Asset Management

 Rails provides an asset pipeline for managing assets.
-For production this precompiles assets, merging javascript and css files into a single file for each, and compressing these.
+For production this does asset caching and asset precompilation - merging javascript and css files into a single file for each, and compressing these.
 This significantly helps website performance.

 ##  3. Database